Skip to main content

 App configuration Jump to heading

 App configuration defines how to convert source code into a deployable artifact.
-You can modify app configuration in three places:

 • During app creation by clicking "Edit app config"